 It includes glow-in-the-dark illustrations of the constellations, eight sky maps, and the stories behind the constellations.
 It also has Helpful tips on locating stars in the night sky through every season of the year.
 Perfect for taking on a family camping trip!

-Glow in the Dark Sensory Toys
+Glow in the Dark Sensory Toys for Kids

 My middle child has always been a very kinetic learner ever since she was a toddler.
 She wanted to touch and squeeze everything.
 (Today she is a teenager and is a proficient baker, artist, and is interested in possibly becoming a doctor … so that’s what’s being a sensory child can look like as they get older.)